ecampana/borrow-my-style/README.md

 We explore several machine learning models that are inherently multi-class classifiers.
 Models that are interpretable are preferred for implementation, while less interpretable models are used as benchmarks.

-Looking at the distribution of rentability rates in Figure 1, we can see that there are far more apparels that fall in the low rentability bin than in the moderate or high rentability bins.
+Looking at the distribution of rentability rates in Figure 1, we can see that there are far more apparels that fall in the low rentability category than in the moderate or high rentability categories.
 Classification models perform best when every bin contains a similar number of samples.
 Therefore, we artificially increase the number of samples in the moderate and high rentability bins through a process known as bootstrapping (i.e. oversampling with replacement of the minority class).
-The hyper-parameters will be optimized and cross-validated using the Logarithmic Loss function (i.e. log loss).
-Log loss heavily penalizes any strongly mis-classified prediction, and for this reason it was chosen.
+The hyper-parameters of the classifier algorithm will be optimized and cross-validated using the Logarithmic Loss function (i.e log loss).
+Log loss heavily penalizes any strongly mis-classified prediction, and for this reason it was chosen as our objective function to minimise.

 ### Dummy Classification